Imanect0/Redirect0/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU Affero General Public License v3 (AGPL-3.0) - see the [LICENSE](LICENSE) file for details.

+### Commercial License

+For commercial use cases where the AGPL-3.0 requirements are not suitable, a commercial license is available.
+See [COMMERCIAL-LICENSE.md](COMMERCIAL-LICENSE.md) for more information.

 ## 👥 Contributing